MartyEz/reverseShell/README.md

 # ReverseShellGo

 ## Motivations
 There is a variation in AV detection rate depending on the language used to make the payload.
+Of course, av detection rate depends on the payload spreading

 The goal of this repo is to compare a reverseShell in Go with meterpreter reverseshell and C/Cpp reverseShell.